bonsututu/video-essay-cdm/README.md

 # video essay cdm
- Video essay project for ENGCMP 610
+ This is my video essay project for ENGCMP 0610